aklump/drupal_field_tag/README.md

 ## About Tags

+* The field tag input box is a CSV string separating one or more tags, e.g. `foo` or `foo, bar`.
 * Tags are not case-sensitive.
-* Tags may contain inner spaces, but neither leading nor trailing spaces nor commas.
+* Tags may contain spaces.
-* Multiple tags must separated by a comma or "comma+space", e.g. 'foo,bar' or 'foo, bar'.
+* Tags must be unique; duplicates will be removed.

 ## Configuration